Hi, I’m Miriam!

 Publications

-• Schirmer, M. (2025, February – scheduled).
-Hatespeech in the Incelverse.
-Information Sciences Institute (ISI) Seminar, University of Southern California.
+• Schirmer, M. (2025, February).
+Natural Language Processing for Objectification Detection.
+Information Sciences Institute (ISI), University of Southern California.

 • Schirmer, M. (2024, May).
 Modeling Complex Phenomena Through Language: From Hate Speech to Innovation.
 Center for Science of Science & Innovation (CSSI), Kellog, Northwestern University.